gamtiq/frontend-tools/README.md

 ### Linting, validation, checklist <a name="linting"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Front-End Checklist](https://frontendchecklist.io/) - an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.
+* [lint-staged](https://github.com/okonet/lint-staged) - run linters against staged git files.
+This project contains a script that will run arbitrary shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.
 * [webhint](https://webhint.io/) - a linting tool for the web.
 * [Web Developer Checklist](http://webdevchecklist.com/) - the ultimate checklist for all serious web developers building modern websites.
 * CSS